Syllabus & Office Hrs

 ABET Student Outcomes ME 30 Alignment

-1. an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics Course video lectures, reading assignments, and class activities involve circuit analysis problems
+1. identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics Course video lectures, reading assignments, and class activities involve circuit analysis problems

-3. an ability to communicate effectively with a range of audiences Video-recorded and live presentations of projects
+3. communicate effectively with a range of audiences Video-recorded and live presentations of projects

-4. an ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts Discussion of safety considerations with high power circuits; Macroethics and discriminatory design addressed in Project 4 reflection assignment
+4. recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts Discussion of safety considerations with high power circuits; Macroethics and discriminatory design addressed in project reflection assignments

-5. an ability to function effectively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives Students work in teams for Projects 5 and 6
+5. function effectively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives Students work in teams for Projects 5 and 6

-6. an ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions Frequent opportunities to analyze circuit behavior with digital multimeter; Troubleshooting and debugging of circuits emphasized
+6. develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions Frequent opportunities to analyze circuit behavior with digital multimeter; Troubleshooting and debugging of circuits emphasized

-7. an ability to acquire and apply new knowledge as needed, using appropriate learning strategies Open-ended nature of Projects 4, 5, and 6 requires students to find and apply learning resources applicable to the components and behaviors they wish to incorporate
+7. acquire and apply new knowledge as needed, using appropriate learning strategies Open-ended nature of Projects 4, 5, and 6 requires students to find and apply learning resources applicable to the components and behaviors they wish to incorporate